dustinpfister/blog_posts/_posts/linux-raspberry-pi-os-swap-file.md

 ## 2 - Conclusion

-There is more to write about when it comes to swap files, and also swap partitions also with Raspberry PI OS and Linux in general actually.
-If I hook something up to the raspberry PI that has faster drive index speeds compared to the SD Card it would be nice to set up a spawn file, or swap partition on that volume to help increase speed with swap.
+There is more to write about when it comes to swap files, and also swap partitions also with Raspberry PI OS.
+If I hook something up to the raspberry PI that has faster drive index speeds compared to the SD Card it would be nice to set up a swap file, or swap partition on that volume to help increase speed with swap.
 However it is also worth mentioning that if I really need more swap space that is also an indication that I am maybe using to much memory to begin with actually.
-Better options compare to doing things with swap would be to have a newer raspberry PI with more RAM, or to see about what I can do to use less RAM and thus not have a need for much if any swap space to begin with.
+Better options compared to doing things with swap would be to have a newer raspberry PI model with more RAM, or to see about what I can do to use less RAM and thus not have a need for much if any swap space to begin with.

+When I first wrote this post I was using a Raspberry PI 3 that has only 1 GB or RAM which is still a lot if I just use very simple tools for what I want to do with it, but I would run out of ram now and then using it with the kinds of programs I would like to use.
+At the time of this writing I am not using a Raspberry PI 4 with 8GB of RAM, and I have to say that now I do not even think about swap space that much as I have more than enough head room with physical RAM.